-This process will help ensure that Missaukee County remains a vibrant, safe, enjoyable place in which to live, raise a family, maintain a tourist base, and continue to conduct business.
+This process will help ensure that Grand Traverse County remains a vibrant, safe, enjoyable place in which to live, raise a family, continue to conduct business, and maintain a tourist base.

 IV.
 EXECUTIVE SUMMARY

 In 2000, the Disaster Mitigation Act shifted the Federal Emergency Management Agency's (FEMA) scope of work to promoting and supporting prevention, or what is called hazard mitigation planning.
 FEMA now requires government entities to have natural hazards mitigation plans in place as a condition for receiving grant money, such as hazard mitigation grant program funds, in the future.